ferronweb/ferron-website/src/pages/vulnerabilities.md

 Some older versions of Ferron may contain security vulnerabilities.
 It's recommended to keep Ferron up-to-date.

+## Fixed in Ferron 1.1.1

+- An attacker could connect to the server that handles request bodies via HTTP/3 and send a request body to make the server stop accepting HTTP requests due to the server entering an infinite loop after the client finished sending the request body.
+(CWE-835; introduced in Ferron 1.1.0)

 ## Fixed in Ferron 1.0.0-beta6

 - An attacker could send a lot of concurrent requests that have a header defining accepted compression algorithm to be Brotli (for example using `ferrbench -c 100 -d 1h -t 12 -H "Accept-Encoding: br" -h https://victim.example --http2` command) to make the server stop accepting HTTP requests, due to inefficient compression process.
 (CWE-400).